rubygarage/collection-view-layouts/README.md

 ## Installation

 ### CocoaPods
-MediaWatermark is available through [CocoaPods](http://cocoapods.org).
+Collection View Layouts is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following lines (depends on your needs) to your `Podfile`:

 ```ruby
 pod 'collection-view-layouts/Core'